Prescot railway station: Facilities

 The station is staffed throughout the day (as is standard with most Merseytravel stations), from 15 minutes prior to the start of service until 23:30 each day (including Sundays).
 The ticket office and main buildings are on the northbound platform, with a shelter on the opposite side.
 Train running information is provided via timetable posters and digital information screens; there are also customer help points on both platforms.
 Step-free access is available to each platform, though the footbridge linking the two has stairs.

 It was announced in February 2020 that the station would benefit from a £20 million grant towards accessibility improvements to the station and footbridge, including new lifts, accessible toilets and customer information screens.
-These works commenced in Spring 2020.
+These works commenced in spring 2020.

 Services

 Originally train services on the line consisted of coaches hauled by steam powered locomotives.
 During the 1960s, operation of train services was changed to diesel powered multiple unit trains and this continued until May 2015, when electric powered class 319 multiple unit trains began public service on the line.

 Monday to Saturday, Prescot is served by trains every 30 minutes between Liverpool Lime Street and Wigan North Western, with some early evening peak period and late evening trains continuing to Preston or Blackpool North.

-On Sundays the service is also half-hourly in each direction, with alternate trains running through to Preston and Blackpool.
+On Sundays the service is hourly in each direction, with trains running through to Preston and Blackpool.